 Arthritis is a family of diseases that affect the joints.
 Osteoarthritis is considered to be one of the most common forms.
 Mostly, adults over the age of 60 have Osteoarthritis at some level.
-On this page, Dr. Jon Conner Cuevas DC, a leading chiropractor at Divine Spine Chiropractic Studio, will talk about symptoms and Osteoarthritis treatment options available in Seattle.
+On this page, Dr. Jon Conner Cuevas DC, a leading chiropractor at Seattle chiropractor Ballard Seattle Chiropractic Center, will talk about symptoms and Osteoarthritis treatment options available in Seattle.
 Contact us if you are suffering from Osteoarthritis in Seattle.

 Symptoms Of Osteoarthritis

 Most people first experience mild symptoms.
 Over time, symptoms start to progress and become worse.
 Common symptoms may include: